 RE: Garnishment of Supplemental Security Income Benefits

-On February 23, 2011, the Department of the Treasury, in conjunction with other federal agencies, issued an interim final rule1 regarding the garnishment of accounts containing federal benefit payments.
+On February 23, 2011, the Department of the Treasury, in conjunction with other federal agencies, issued an interim final rule Visit disclaimer page 1 regarding the garnishment of accounts containing federal benefit payments.
 In light of this rule, the federal Office of Child Support Enforcement (OCSE) is emphasizing our policy related to garnishing federal benefits, especially those related to Supplemental Security Income (SSI) benefits.
 We urge state and tribal child support agencies to implement automated and manual safeguards to ensure that SSI benefits are not garnished.
 Inappropriate garnishments result in financial hardship for the parties, and are contrary to law.
 We are reviewing our regulations to determine whether additional requirements are needed to ensure that exempt federal benefits are not garnished.

 OCSE’s Policy on Allowable Federal Garnishment